IntelLabs/nlp-architect/doc/source/index.rst

 """""""""""""""""""""""

-The Intel AI NLP Architect is a repository for models exploring the state of the art deep learning techniques for natural language processing and natural language understanding.
+NLP Architect is an open-source Python library for exploring the state-of-the-art deep learning topologies and techniques for natural language processing and natural language understanding.
 It is intended to be a space to promote research and collaboration.

-The library includes our past and ongoing NLP research efforts as part of Intel AI Lab.
+The library includes our past and ongoing NLP research and development efforts as part of Intel AI Lab.

 - Brief library :doc:`overview <overview>`
 - :doc:`Installation <installation>` instructions